Three Minute Thesis Competition

 - Visit YouTube to see past presentations and get some tips.

-The competition winner will be awarded $2500 to travel to the Australia and New Zealand Three Minute Thesis Competition.
+The winner (or highest ranked eligible finalist) will also be awarded $1500 for travel costs to represent the University of Sydney at the Australia and New Zealand Three Minute Thesis Competition.

 There are also two runner-up prizes of $500 each.